NKTgLaw/NKTgLaw/README.md

 ---

 ## ⚡ Quick Start

-- Use the provided client wrappers to quickly test the NKTg Law
+- Use the provided [client wrappers](https://github.com/NKTgLaw/NKTgLaw/tree/main/clients) to quickly test the NKTg Law.

-- You can also explore the examples/ directory for 150 standalone implementations.
+- You can also explore the [`examples/`](https://github.com/NKTgLaw/NKTgLaw/tree/main/examples) directory for 150 standalone implementations.

 ---